TheOdinProject/curriculum/html_css/v2/foundations/intro-to-html-css.md

 ### Knowledge Check
 * What do HTML and CSS stand for?
-* Between HTML and CSS which would you use for putting paragraphs of text on a webpage?
+* Between HTML and CSS, which would you use for putting paragraphs of text on a webpage?
-* Between HTML and CSS which would you use for changing the font and background color of a button?
+* Between HTML and CSS, which would you use for changing the font and background color of a button?